Vietnam Travel Tips and Highlights by photographer Réhahn

 A river crosses the city and during the flooding season, Hoi An becomes like Venice, which gives unique photographic possibilities.

-3: One of my favourite tribes: THE CHAM
+3. One of my favorite tribes: THE CHAM

 She’s from the Cham tribe, who are specialists in making pottery and silk.